 Intersectional Psychology

 The podcast that explores psychology’s role in promoting social justice.
 Because everyone deserves to live with their optimal mental health.
 Content includes up-to-date peer-reviewed research, interviews with experts and people with lived experience, and a monthly guided mindfulness/relaxation session.
+Bonus content available weekly on Patreon.
 We are committed to the Cite Black Women praxis.

 Episodes